kirui93/ScenTrees.jl/docs/src/tutorial/tutorial4.md

 7. The algorithm stops when all the number of iterations have been performed.

-!!!
-Warning
+!!! warning
     The most important function in this approximation process is the function that user wants to approximate.
 This is the function that generates samples that improves the tree in each iteration. _The function must be designed in a way that it doesn't take any inputs.
 It must be a hardcoded function in that and the length of an array that it produces must match the number of stages of the tree and the dimension of the states of the tree._

 ## Tree Approximation

-In this package, we have the function `TreeApproximation!(Tree(BranchingStructure,dimension),Function,NumberOfIterations,p=2,r=2)` which does the stochastic approximation process for scenario trees.
+In this package, we have the function `TreeApproximation!(Tree(BranchingStructure,dimension),Function,NumberOfIterations,2,2)` which does the stochastic approximation process for scenario trees.
 This function takes the following inputs:

   - Tree (which takes the branching structure and dimension and inputs)